utsavmishra20/Fetch-github-profile/README.md

 <<<<<<< HEAD
 # Fetch-github-profile
-Angulag project to fetch github profile and repository of anyone from username
+Angular project to fetch github profile and repository of anyone from username
 =======
 # MyApp